> Breast Cancer Screening Recommendations for Men at Higher Risk Due to an Inherited Gene Mutation or Strong Family History

 Some men may have a higher risk of breast cancer, including those with a :

-Learn about BRCA2 and BRCA1 inherited gene mutations and male breast cancer risk.
+Learn about BRCA2 and BRCA1 inherited gene mutations and breast cancer risk in men.

 Learn about family history of breast cancer and breast cancer risk.

 Learn about genetic testing for BRCA2 or BRCA1 mutations.